 In these examinations, it does not matter whether the additive is a natural or artificially produced sweetener.
 As long as a food additive has no benefit for the consumer, it will not be approved as such.

 This is a victory for all health-conscious consumers in Germany and Europe.

 In order to jointly market steviol glycosides worldwide and use them in their products, big names like Coca-Cola and Cargill have increasingly joined forces in recent years.

 The two companies have published new studies on the health safety of steviol glycosides, as long requested by the EU Commission's Scientific Committee on Food.
 The final opinion of the EU Food Safety Authority was presented on 14 April 2010.

 In this opinion, the health safety of steviol glycosides up to a daily maximum amount of 0-4 mg per kilogram of body weight could be determined.

 The worldwide distribution and approval of Stevia

 In South America, especially in Argentina, Brazil and Paraguay, the home of the Stevia rebaudiana plant, Stevia has been cultivated and used since the beginning of the 20th century.
 The question of Stevia approval never arose here.
-In Asia, especially in Southeast Asia, the situation is similar, here stevia has become an important export raw material.
+The situation is similar in Asia, especially Southeast Asia, where Stevia is now an important export commodity.